kirai/FlickrBackup/README.md

 ## Installation and setup

-bundle install
+Step 1: bundle install

-Need to edit the settings.yaml file in the same folder with this fields:
+Step 2: Need to edit the settings.yaml file in the same folder with this fields:

 ```
 flickr: